tomek-f/underscore-loader/README.md

 # underscore-loader

-> Underscore/Lodash template loader for webpack
+> Webpack loader for pre-compiled Underscore and Lodash templates (with HTML minification)

 * template is compliled with [lodash.template](https://www.npmjs.com/package/lodash.template)
 * template can be minified by [html-minifier](https://www.npmjs.com/package/html-minifier) - set `minify` to `true`